francoispqt/onelog/README.md

 # onelog

 onelog is a dead simple but very efficient JSON logger.
-It is one of the fastest JSON logger out there and the fastest when logging extra fields and keeps low allocation.
+It is one of the fastest JSON logger out there and the fastest when logging extra fields.
+Also, it is one of the logger with the lowest allocation.

 It gives more control over log levels enabled by using bitwise operation for setting levels on a logger.

-It is also modular as you can add a custom hook, define level and message keys.
+It is also modular as you can add a custom hook, define level text values, level and message keys.

 Go 1.9 is required as it uses a type alias over gojay.Encoder.

-It is named onelog because when logging just a message it does a single allocation (reference to zerolog), and also because it sounds like `One Love` song from Bob Marley :)
+It is named onelog as a reference to zerolog and because it sounds like `One Love` song from Bob Marley :)

 ## Get Started